 - Keep your feet clean and make sure to dry them thoroughly.

-- Keep your nails short and neat.
+- Keep your nails short.

 - Make sure any manicure and pedicure tools you use are clean and disinfected.

 - Wear shoes that fit properly and allow your feet to breathe.